ndless-nspire/nsptools-history/ncubate_emu/trunk/ReadMe.txt

 - NEW: Command 'ss' to search a string in memory
 - NEW: "+x" is the default flag for the breakpoint command 'k'
 - NEW: Command 'wf' to load a file to memory
-- NEW: Link connection commands 'ln c', 'ln d', 'ln f' and 'ln st'.
+- NEW: Link commands 'ln c', 'ln d', 'ln f' and 'ln st'.
 Most of these commands exit the debug mode because ARM instructions need to be executed.
 - NEW: Command-line option /R=cmdfile can be used to automatically run debugger commands on startup.
 Use a single line for each command.
 At the end of the file, the debugger switches to the standard input.
 You can use 'c' as the last